 All workforce members are required to act with honesty, integrity and impartiality when dealing with policyholders, customers, claimants, agents, providers, vendors, regulators, competitors, the community, fellow workforce members and board members.
 To earn and keep their trust, workforce members must make every effort to avoid even the appearance of illegal or unethical conduct.
 This includes identifying and appropriately communicating known or suspected violations of the law or of this Code.
+Workforce members are expected to practice due diligence when selecting vendors and other third parties.
 Failure to comply with the standards of behavior set forth in this Code of Business Conduct may result in discipline up to and including termination of your employment.